Executive Bios and Photos

 Tollett holds a bachelor's degree in speech communications and a minor in business from Texas A&M University.

-Vice President of Event Services
+Vice President of Membership and Events Services

 Paul Casso joined Houston First Corporation in October 2014 as the Vice President of Destination Events.
 With an extensive, wide-ranging background in the hospitality industry, his career path has afforded him the unique opportunity to work in the some of the cornerstones of this industry in a variety of roles.
 Food and Beverage Manager, Catering Manager, Convention Services Manager and Sales Manager for Starwood Hotels and Resorts; Sales Manager at the Greater Houston Convention and Visitors Bureau; Manager of Worldwide Event Operations at BMC Software and Senior Account Director at 2020 Exhibits.